itscyborg/banana-speak-main/README.md

 # banana-speak

-MADE with VanillaJS an app which translate your language to bannana language let's try.
+Made with VanillaJS an app which translate your language to bannana language let's try.